Who are the most important people in your life? Do you spend regular time and quality time with them? How do you make sure you stay connected to them?

 When we are disconnected, we have less patience with one another.
 The less quality time we spend together, the more we get into the habit of living separate lives instead of living life together.
 Not a great feeling.
 Sort of lonely.

 By no means do I have this connection thing figured out.
 In fact, I write this post in hopes of finding ways to better connect.
-With that being said, consider the following ideas for connecting.

 To better understand the importance of connection in your life, consider how you feel when you lack connection.
-Even though I’m an introvert and a loner, I need regular connection for encouragement, motivation, improvement, more of God’s presence, enjoyment of the blessings of unity and, most importantly, to truly give and receive love.
+Even though I’m an introvert and a loner, I need regular connection for encouragement, motivation, improvement, more of God’s presence, enjoyment of the blessings of unity, and, most importantly, to truly give and receive love.

 Sure, I can motivate and improve myself.
 Sure, I can experience God’s presence on my own.
 I can also say I love others easily.
 Yet, none of this quite measures up to the experience of connecting with others.
 Nothing can replace connecting.
 In fact, connecting with others amplifies my life in a way that isn’t otherwise possible.
 Without connecting, I am truly limited in virtually every area of life.